-- Patients are not able to choose their clothes and need help to put them on.
+- Patients cannot choose their clothes and need help putting them on.

-- Patients will show a decline in oral hygiene and need help to adjust the water temperature.
+- Patients will show a decline in oral hygiene and need help adjusting the water temperature.

-- As the disease progresses, patients will lose control of their bladder and bowel.
+- Patients will lose control of their bladder and bowel as the disease progresses.
 Thus they need help with cleaning.